iainharfield/flogo/activity/runshellscript/README.md

 }
 ```

-## Inputs: cmd schema
+## Inputs: Schema of cmd parameter:
-the command to pass in contains the fully qualifies path and script parameterss is a JSON format:
+The activity expects the script to be executed put into JSON scema.
+The Schema contains the fully qualifies path and script name to execute which is manfdatory and the parameters to be passed in.
+The activity is limeted to 20 parameters.

-Example:
+JSON schma example, execute test01.sh in local directory and passes in 3 parameters.
+See example script below.
 ```
 {
   "cmd":"./test01.sh",
   "params":"aaa bbb ccc"
 }
 ```
-## Output from Activity
+## Output from the Activity:

-The output is straight text.
+The output is straight text returned from the script.
+See very simple example below.

 ## Configuration Example
 ```